Searchbreed

 West Highland White Terriers need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their double coat sheds heavily, especially during two seasonal coat-blows per year.

-Small terrier. ~500-700 kcal/day.
-Skin allergies are the defining health concern — diet directly impacts skin.
+Small terrier.
+Calorie needs vary with size, age, neuter status, and activity.
+Skin allergies are a defining health concern; diet can support skin but is not the only trigger.
 Key nutrients to look for: omega-3, limited ingredients, biotin.
 Avoid: common allergens (chicken, beef, wheat).

 West Highland White Terriers are better suited to experienced owners.
 They're friendly, alert, independent — traits that reward confident, consistent handling.
 First-time owners should budget for professional training.

-Ask Barkly about your West Highland White Terrier
+Ask Searchbreed about your West Highland White Terrier

 Get personalized answers about food, health, and care.